 Protein increases both insulin and glucagon secretion.
 Fat is the only macronutrient that only increases glucagon.

-Thus, if you want to burn more fat on the carnivore or keto diet, I suggest increasing not decreasing your fat intake.
+Thus, if you want to burn more fat on the carnivore or keto diet, increasing, not decreasing your fat intake may be better.

 Additionally, beef tallow is high in Conjugated Linoleic Acid (CLA).
 Conjugated linoleic acid is a fatty acid unique to ruminants.

 In this meta-analysis of 18 studies, it was shown that CLA increased body fat loss [*].

 #3 Beef Tallow is More Stable Than Other Cooking Fats

 The fatty acid profile of beef tallow is 50% saturated fat, 42% monounsaturated fat and 4% polyunsaturated fat.

 Saturated fatty acids are saturated with Hydrogen atoms and only have single bonds.
 Whereas unsaturated fatty acids have multiple double bonds.

 These double bonds make the fatty acids unstable.

 When the AHA — i.e. the mouthpiece for Procter & Gamble — brainwashed us into fearing saturated fats, we replaced them with these unsaturated seed oils such as Canola oil and Sunflower oil.